 Significant Growth Opportunities.
 We believe there are significant opportunities to take market share from the innerspring mattress industry as well as other sleep surfaces.
 Our market share of the overall mattress industry is relatively small in terms of both dollars and units, which we believe provides us with a significant opportunity for growth.
 By broadening our brand awareness and offering superior sleep surfaces, we believe consumers will over time adopt our products at an increasing rate, which should expand our market share.
+We recently launched the TEMPUR-SimplicityTM collection in North America which broadens our addressable market within the premium category.
+The TEMPUR-SimplicityTM collection features three new mattresses that offer a solution for every sleep preference.
 However, our business may be affected by general business and economic conditions that could have an impact on demand for our products.

 Additionally, by expanding distribution within our existing accounts, we believe we have the opportunity to grow our business.
-By extending our product line through our new segmentation of products, we should be able to continue to expand the number of Tempur-Pedic models offered at the retail store level, which should lead to increased sales.
+By extending our product line through our segmentation of products, we should be able to continue to expand the number of Tempur-Pedic® models offered at the retail store level, which should lead to increased sales.
 Based on this strategy we believe a focus on expanding distribution within our existing accounts and adding additional accounts, provides for continued growth opportunities and market share gains.
 However, our business may continue to be affected by general business and economic conditions that could have an impact on demand for our products, which could limit our market share and decrease sales.
-Our products are currently sold in approximately 7,100 furniture and bedding retail stores in the North American segment, out of a total of approximately 11,500 stores we have identified as appropriate targets.
-Within this addressable market, our plan is to increase our total penetration to a total of 8,000 to 9,000 over time.
+Our products are currently sold in approximately 7,900 furniture and bedding retail stores in the North American segment, out of a total of approximately 11,500 stores we have identified as appropriate targets.
+Within this addressable market, our plan is to increase our total penetration to a total of 9,000 to 10,000 over time.
 Our products are also sold in approximately 5,200 furniture retail and department stores in the International segment, out of a total of approximately 8,000 stores that we have identified as appropriate targets.
-We are continuing to develop products that are responsive to consumer demand in our
+We are continuing to develop products that are responsive to consumer demand in our markets internationally.